1947 Nîmes Grand Prix

-The III Grand Prix de Nîmes was a Formula One motor race held on 1 June 1947 at Nîmes-Courbessac Aerodrome, Nîmes.
+The III Grand Prix de Nîmes was a Formula One motor race held on 1 June 1947 at Nîmes-Courbessac Aerodrome, Nîmes, France.
 The race was held over 70 laps and was won by Luigi Villoresi in a Maserati 4CL.
-Villoresi started from pole and set fastest lap.
+Villoresi started from pole position and set the fastest lap.
 Louis Chiron was second in a Talbot-Lago T26 and Reg Parnell third in a Maserati 4CL.